 After the bread cools, it’s ready for the Master Taste Tester to slice.
 I will say that he’s a master at slicing the bread!
 Yum!

-- 2 eggs lightly beaten, plus enough filtered water to equal 17 ounces
+- 2 large eggs lightly beaten, plus enough filtered water to equal 17 ounces (482 grams total) - See Notes 1 and 2

 - 1 Tablespoon Kosher salt